If you haven’t yet read about Life First, please click here – it is inspired by the Children’s Fire.

 What is the Children’s Fire?

-Many generations ago, our ancestors understood that the balance and wisdom observed in nature should be reflected by our systems of governance and institutions of power.
-In response to this they established a deep democratic system of governance known as the Circle of Law and implemented a circular structure, known as the Council Wheel to facilitate this.
+Our ancestors understood that the balance and wisdom observed in nature should be reflected by our systems of governance and institutions of power.
+The Children’s Fire comes from such a system – a system that flourished long ago predating the Mayans of Central America and, as hundreds of years past, extended as far north as Canada (now globally).
+Ironically, this system even inspired the original constitution of the USA!
+These people established a deep democratic system of governance known as the Circle of Law and implemented a circular wisdom gathering/decision making structure, known as the Council, to facilitate this.